Frequently asked questions

 Yes, Cultural Care Au Pair arranges for au pairs to arrive in groups almost every week out of the year.
 Once you make a final selection, you can use our au pair arrival schedule to decide on a mutually convenient arrival date.

 Up to two years, while au pairs arrive to the U.S. with a legal J-1 cultural exchange visa allowing them to stay with a host family for one year—at the end of that year, they can choose to extend their year with their current family or a new one for an additional 12, 9 or 6 months if they are in good standing with the program.

 Cultural Care au pairs come from Europe, Latin America, Asia and Australia.
-Cultural Care recruits au pairs from over 20 countries, and none of our au pairs are recruited through third-party agents.
-When you accept a Cultural Care au pair you can rest assured that they are well-screened by a Cultural Care staff member.
+Cultural Care recruits au pairs from over 20 countries, and unlike other agencies, all au pairs are screened by Cultural Care’s overseas team.
+When you accept a Cultural Care au pair you can rest assured that they are screened by a Cultural Care staff member.

 Cultural Care Au Pair is committed to providing the highest level of au pair screening in the industry.
 In addition to meeting and exceeding the U.S. State Department regulations on au pair recruitment and screening, Cultural Care Au Pair has developed unique and intensive interviewing and evaluating techniques.
 All Cultural Care au pairs must meet our stringent requirements and undergo a background check including reference verification.
 All au pairs participate in child safety and development training course at our Cultural Care Training School in Long Island, N.Y., complete the American Red Cross Full Service Training for CPR/AED and First Aid certification, and attend a driver’s safety course also delivered by the American Red Cross, designed to familiarize au pairs with American driving laws, signs and protocols.